guzzijason/dhcp6-delegation/solution_cascade.md

 A DD-WRT router might be able to be coaxed into performing this job, but I'm not sure.
 I've not personally had much luck getting `dhcpd6`  runinng on DD-WRT, and I haven't tried configuring `dnsmasq` to do so (assuming it can?).
 The truth is, I haven't had much of need to do this on the DD-WRT router on my network, because in my case, it is the delegation **client**, and nto the delegation **server**.
 Rather, my DD-WRT router needs to be the one making the delegation request upstream.

 So, in a perfect world, the FortiGate in my network would have it's DHCP6 server configured to serve `IA_PD` requests.
 Currently, that does not seem to be the case.
-So I had to come up with an alternate solution.
+So I had to come up with an alternate solution. **(Note: FortiOS 6.0 from FortiGate does support downstream prefix delegation now - see comments at the bottom of the page)**

 ## Set up your own DHCP6 prefix server